 - Make sure you always have keto-friendly foods on hand (eggs, avocado, non-starchy vegetables, meat, cheese, nuts or even home-made protein bars.
 Foods rich in protein are very sating and will help you overcome hunger cravings.

 7) Get an App to get started & track your progress

 Planning and tracking your diet is highly recommended, especially if you are new to the diet.
 It's very easy to go over your carbs limit or to miss your protein targets.

-You can get my iPad app which has been designed specifically for low-carb, ketogenic & paleo diets.
+You can get the KetoDiet App which has been designed specifically for low-carb, ketogenic & paleo diets.
 Not only you will find many keto & paleo friendly recipes but you will also be able to easily plan and track your diet.
-Although it is currently available only on the iPad, we are working to bring all the features to the iPhone too and make it a universal App.

 8) Keep Motivated, You Are NOT Alone!